 4550 Post Oak Place Drive

-Pershing is a FINRA member broker-dealer registered with the U.S. Securities and Exchange Commission, in all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.
+Pershing is a broker-dealer registered with the U.S. Securities and Exchange Commission, all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.

 SIPC and the excess of SIPC coverage do not protect against loss due to market fluctuation.

 An excess of SIPC claim would only arise if Pershing failed financially and client assets for covered accounts—as defined by SIPC—cannot be located due to theft, misplacement, destruction, burglary, robbery, embezzlement, abstraction, failure to obtain or maintain possession or control of client securities, or to maintain the special reserve bank account required by applicable rules.

 ©2020 Pershing LLC.
 Pershing LLC, member FINRA, NYSE, SIPC, is a subsidiary of The Bank of New York Mellon Corporation (BNY Mellon).
 Pershing does not provide investment advice.
 Affiliated investment advisory services, if offered, are provided by Lockwood Advisors, Inc. (Lockwood), a Pershing affiliate and an investment adviser registered in the United States under the Investment Advisers Act of 1940.
 Trademark(s) belong to their respective owners.

 One Pershing Plaza, Jersey City, NJ 07399 PER_1819_OVW_0620 OVR-PER-SSF-2Q20-06-20

 Pershing remains focused on the safekeeping, segregation and reporting of assets held in custody.